Last Updated: July 9, 2025 by Nagabhushanam Peddi

 Step 4: Create a Hawaii LLC Operating Agreement

-When creating an LLC in Hawaii, LLCs are not required to have an operating agreement, but it's a good practice to have one.
+LLCs are not required to have an operating agreement in Hawaii, but it’s a good practice to have one.

 FAQ: Creating a Hawaii LLC Operating Agreement